Ted Grimsrud—September 22, 2014

 I believe that ideally, the second approach would precede the first approach—that moral critique would move slowly while careful description is pursued.
 However, I recognize that not everyone involved in working on these issues agrees (in fact, it seems that virtually no one who is writing about this agrees).
 I do fear that moving too quickly with the moral critique has led to a prejudicial framing of the situation—the starting point for many people seems already to be “Yoder the abuser” before the evidence is carefully described.

-Though I am unhappy with the too quick focusing on the moral critique over careful description even in this more cautious article, my focus in part two of this post will not so much be on arguing about why that approach is problematic as it is on working at the careful description approach myself.
+Though I am unhappy with the too quick focusing on the moral critique over careful description even in this more cautious article, my focus in what follows in this post will not so much be on arguing about why that approach is problematic as it is on working at the careful description approach myself.
 I do offer some judgmental conclusions regarding Yoder’s actions myself, but I am more interested in some major questions that remain—questions that ideally would have been addressed before moving too far down the moral critique path.

 So, the amazing storm of writing about John Howard Yoder’s sexual misconduct, beginning in the blogosphere but now moving steadily into more “permanent” media, has left me with several questions that I want to reflect on here.